hammerlab/biokepi/README.md

 ### Using The Demo Application

-The application is meant to show how to program with the library, especially building pipelines with `Biokepi_pipeline`.
+The application is meant to show how to program with the library, especially how to build pipelines with [Biokepi.Pipeline](src/lib/pipeline.ml).

-For now the demo pipeline looks like a somatic variant calling pipeline (hence the use of the words “tumor,” “normal,” etc.) but they have not been debugged enough to be used.
+For now the demo looks like a somatic variant calling pipeline (hence the use of the words “tumor,” “normal,” etc.).
+They have not been debugged enough to be used in production.

 It is configured with environment variables.
-It will run the pipelines on a given machine accessed through SSH (unfortunately within the demo one cannot specify a scheduler interface).
+It will run the pipelines on a given machine, accessed through SSH.
+Unfortunately within the demo one cannot specify a scheduler interface.

 Variables to set:

-- `BIOKEPI_DATASET_NAME`: a name for the dataset used as a namespace for file-naming.
+- `BIOKEPI_DATASET_NAME`: a name for the dataset to be analyzed.
+  This is used as a namespace for file-naming and separating work environments from other analyses run by Biokepi on target machine.
 - `BIOKEPI_NORMAL_R1`, `BIOKEPI_NORMAL_R2`, `BIOKEPI_TUMOR_R1`, and
-  `BIOKEPI_TUMOR_R2`: the input files, for now each variable may contain a comma-separated list of [*.fastq.gz](http://en.wikipedia.org/wiki/FASTQ_format) (absolute) files on the running machine.
+  `BIOKEPI_TUMOR_R2`: the input files.
+For now each variable may contain a comma-separated list of [*.fastq.gz](http://en.wikipedia.org/wiki/FASTQ_format) (absolute) files on the running machine.
-- `BIOKEPI_SSH_BOX_URI`: an URI describing the machine to run on; for example `ssh://SshName//home/user/biokepi-test/metaplay` where:
+- `BIOKEPI_SSH_BOX_URI`: an URI describing the machine to run on.
+For example `ssh://SshName//home/user/biokepi-test/metaplay` where:
-    - `SshName` would be an entry in the `.ssh/config` of the server running Ketrew,
+    - `SshName` would be an entry in the `.ssh/config` of the server running Ketrew.
     - `/home/user/biokepi-test/metaplay` is the top-level directory where every generated file will go.
 - `BIOKEPI_MUTECT_JAR_SCP` or `BIOKEPI_MUTECT_JAR_WGET`: if you use